-Line 43, column A - If you use the formula rule allocation method, enter all receipts from all interstate telephone and telegraph transmission services.
-If you use the accounting rule allocation method, contact the Tax Department for instructions before completing line 43.
+Line 41, column A - If you use the accounting rule allocation method, enter all receipts which constitute gross income from interstate telephone and telegraph transmission services attributable to New York State as reflected by that method.
+If you use the formula rule allocation method, enter all receipts that constitute gross income from interstate telephone and telegraph transmission services.

-Line 43, column B - Enter deductions from Part II, line 47, and Part III, line 50.
+Line 41, column B - Enter deductions from line 45.

-Line 43, column D - Enter the formula rule allocation percentage from Part IV, line 59.
+Line 41, column D - Enter "100%" if using accounting rule allocation method.
+Enter the formula rule allocation percentage from line 57, if using formula rule allocation method.